Key Points

 Do I need both a hardware wallet and a daily wallet?

 For most people, yes.
-Hardware for long-term storage, and a daily wallet for smoother activity and recovery options.
+Hardware is for long-term storage, and a daily wallet is for regular use with lower exposure.

 Should beginners use leverage tools?

-Most beginners should avoid leverage until they can manage custody, approvals, and recordkeeping without mistakes.
+Most beginners should avoid leverage until they can manage custody, approvals, and record keeping without errors.

 If this helped you build a clean beginner stack, join Alpha Insider for weekly timing windows, dashboards, and member videos.
 Fewer mistakes… cleaner execution… more conviction.